Mateo Kovačić: Real Madrid

-Four days after his presentation, he made his debut as a 70th-minute substitute for Isco as Real Madrid began the Liga season with a goalless draw at promoted Sporting de Gijón.
+Four days after his presentation, he made his debut as a 70th-minute substitute for Isco as Real Madrid began the 2015–16 La Liga with a 0–0 draw away to Sporting Gijón.
 He scored his first goal in an 8–0 home win over Malmö FF on 8 December 2015.
-On 3 January 2016, Kovačić received a straight red card in a 2–2 draw at Valencia for a foul on João Cancelo.
-Until the end of his first season with Los Blancos, he made a total of 34 appearances.
+He made 34 appearances in his first season at Real Madrid.
 In the opening months of the season, he was used quite regularly by then Real Madrid manager Rafael Benítez, playing in almost every midfield position there is – sometimes central, sometimes wide, sometimes further forward.
 However, after Zinedine Zidane replaced Benítez in early January, Kovačić's appearances became increasingly infrequent.
 With the Frenchman preferring to use a very defined starting 11 whenever possible instead of the more specific-lineups-for-specific-opponents approach employed by his predecessor, there was little room for Kovačić.
-He made eight appearances and scored one goal en Real Madrid's route to the 2015–16 UEFA Champions League title.
+He made eight appearances and scored one goal as Real Madrid won the 2015–16 Champions League.

 Kovačić scored his first Liga goal on 29 January 2017 in a 3–0 win over Real Sociedad.
-He was a part-time starter when Madrid won the 2016–17 La Liga and the 2016–17 UEFA Champions League.

-During the 2017–18 UEFA Champions League, Kovačić made six appearances when Madrid won their third consecutive—and 13th overall—UEFA Champions League title.
+He was a part-time starter when Madrid won the 2016–17 La Liga and the 2016–17 Champions League.
+During the 2017–18 Champions League, Kovačić made six appearances as Madrid won their third consecutive—and 13th overall—Champions League title.